 I Peter (NT 409) is a critical and exegetical study of 1 Peter.
-Narrative analysis, specifically structuralism, is applied to the story underlying I Peter as an aid to the understanding of its theology and worldview.
-Careful attention is given to the flow of its argument and its practical message for the first century and today.
-Prerequisites: Biblical Literature II and Introduction to Bible Study.
+Narrative analysis, specifically structuralism, is applied to the story underlying 1 Peter as an aid to the understanding of its theology and worldview.
+Careful attention is given to the flow of its argument and its practical message for the first century and Prerequisites: Biblical Literature II and today.
+Introduction to Bible Study.
+3 credit hours